-Most Thermal (Filament or E-Beam) Evaporation PVD systems include quartz crystal deposition control, whereby real time deposition rate monitoring and control takes most of the work out of achieving the right thickness.
+Most Thermal (Resistive, E-Beam or Flash) Evaporation PVD systems include quartz crystal deposition control, whereby real time deposition rate monitoring and control takes most of the work out of achieving the right thickness.
 Thin Film Evaporation systems can also be configured with various hardware or software options.
-These can include ion source capability either for in situ cleaning of substrate surfaces or for ion assisted deposition, or substrate pre heat stations.
+These can include ion source capability either for in situ cleaning of substrate surfaces or for ion assisted depostion, or substrate pre heat stations.

 Other options can include multiple quartz crystals, co-deposition with multiple sources (either type), or fast cycle load lock stations.

-Norm Hardy is a Process Engineer at Semicore Equipment Inc., a worldwide supplier of high performance thermal evaporation coating systems.
-Please allow our helpful support staff answer any questions you have regarding “What is Thermal Evaporation?” and the best methods and techniques for your specific Vacuum Thermal Evaporation Deposition Equipment needs by contacting us at firstname.lastname@example.org or by calling 925-373-8201.
+Matt Hughes is President of Semicore Equipment Inc., a worldwide supplier of high performance thermal evaporation deposition systems.
+Please allow our helpful support staff answer any questions you have regarding “What is Thermal Evaporation Deposition?” and the best methods and techniques for your specific Vacuum Thermal Evaporation Deposition Equipment needs by contacting us at firstname.lastname@example.org or by calling 925-373-8201.

 Thin Film Coatings are sometimes applied to entire surfaces of substrates, “wall to wall” so to speak, in a continuous unbroken film.
 But many times the final form of whatever particular material is being applied is patterned so that it is coated in certain specific areas and bare in others… Read More